-Earn a 5.51% Yield from STAG Stock’s Monthly Dividend Stock with a Rising Payout
+Earn a 5.5% Yield From STAG Stock, a Monthly Dividend Stock With a Rising Payout

 Monthly dividend stocks are one of the greatest creations for income investors.
 Because credit card bills, utilities, and rent/mortgage need to be paid every month, monthly dividends come in extremely handy for income investors.
 In this article, we are going to take a look at a monthly dividend stock with a growing payout.